SamAllen06/lake_temp_work/documentation/lake-temperature-mapper/mapping/sampler.md

 # Sampler (sampler.py)

 ## Purpose
-Generates a list of values for an input parameter to pass to the binary being tested.
+Is an iterable class that generates sample values for each parameter in the order.

 ## Functionality
-Takes in a starting value (from), and an ending value (to), and a sample count.
-Generates a list inclusively linear interpolating between the values.
-The size of the list is equal to the sample count.
+Takes in a list of ranges and a sample count.
+Generates a linear sequence of values between the starting ranges and ending ranges.
+It is important to clarify that this effectively represents a line segment in the multidimentional input space, as opposed to a box.
+Samples generated take the form of a dictionary mapping the input parameter name to its generated value.

 While it currently only does linear interpolation, it will likely be extended in the future to include other sampling methods.